lewisjones37/MSP2_to-do-list/README.md

 - As a User, I want to read others' reviews: Users wish to read reviews from other individuals who have used Emily's 2do's to understand how it has benefitted them and whether it meets their task management needs.
 They want to make informed decisions about using the app based on real user experiences.

-- Building Trust and Credibility: By showcasing positive user reviews and testimonials, Emily's 2do's aims to build trust and credibility among potential new users.
-Positive reviews can act as social proof, assuring users that the app is reliable, user-friendly, and effective in helping them manage their tasks efficiently.

 ### Client Goals